-Without doubt the most important way to train a bonsai is to prune it on a regular base.
-Essentially, there are two different techniques: maintenance-pruning, to maintain and refine the existing shape of a Bonsai and structural-pruning, which involves more rigorous pruning to give a tree its basic shape or style.
+Without doubt the most important way to train a Bonsai is to prune it on a regular base.
+Essentially, there are two different techniques: maintenance-pruning, to maintain and refine the existing shape of a Bonsai - and structural-pruning, which involves more rigorous pruning to give a tree its basic shape or style.

 Trees have a natural tendency to distribute growth to the top (and to a lesser extent outer parts of branches) which is called ‘apical dominance’.
-This natural mechanism encourages trees to grow higher in order to prevent it from being shaded out by competing trees.
+This natural mechanism encourages trees to grow higher in order to prevent them from being shaded out by competing trees.
 By distributing growth to the top and outer edges the tree’s inner and lower branches will eventually die, while top branches grow out of proportion; two effects not desirable for the design of Bonsai trees.